Contact Us for a Free Consultation (818) 781-1570

 Federal Money Laundering Defense Lawyer

-If you are under investigation or asked to answer questions for an illegal money laundering scheme, you will need an experienced federal criminal defense lawyer who knows the federal anti-money laundering laws and how apply to your case.
+Suppose you are under investigation or asked to answer questions about an illegal money laundering scheme.
+In that case, you will need an experienced federal criminal defense lawyer who knows the federal anti-money laundering laws and how they apply to your case.

-Money laundering statutes make it a crime to transfer money that came from criminal activity into legitimate channels, in an attempt to disguise the origin of the funds.
+Money laundering statutes make it a crime to transfer money from criminal activity into legitimate channels to disguise the origin of the funds.
 18 U.S.C. § 1956 penalizes anyone who knows property involved in a financial transaction came from proceeds of unlawful activity or conducts a financial transaction involving money from unlawful activity.
-If convicted of money laundering you may be facing fines of up to $500,000 or twice the value of the property involved in the transaction, and/or imprisonment for up to twenty years.
+If convicted of money laundering, you may face fines of up to $500,000 or twice the value of the property involved in the transaction and imprisonment for up to twenty years.

-Money laundering is a specialized area of the law and defending clients against this type of crime means you will need a defense lawyer who has experience handling federal criminal cases.
-The federal criminal defense law firm at Eisner Gorin LLP has represented defendants who have been charged with all types of of money laundering schemes and other white collar crimes in California and in federal criminal courts throughout the United States.
+Money laundering is a specialized area of the law.
+Defending clients against this type of crime requires a defense lawyer with experience handling federal criminal cases.
+The federal criminal defense law firm at Eisner Gorin LLP has represented defendants who have been charged with all types of money laundering schemes and other white-collar crimes in California and in federal criminal courts throughout the United States.

 Description of Money Laundering

-Money laundering is essentially an act of disguising the source, amount of money, or the destination of the money obtained by illegal means.
-This is normally accomplished by using several bank transfers or transactions with legitimate businesses.
+Money laundering is essentially disguising the source, amount, or destination of money obtained by illegal means.
+This is usually accomplished by using several bank transfers or transactions with legitimate businesses.
 The money is often obtained through fraud, embezzlement, or drug trafficking.

-The main purpose of money laundering is to make the money appear “clean,” and that it was earned through legitimate sources – to avoid a potential criminal investigation or to be prosecuted for the underlying crime.
-Additionally, money laundering is used in an effort to make it difficult for federal law enforcement agencies to discover the real source of the of the income.
+The main purpose of money laundering is to make the money appear “clean” and that it was earned through legitimate sources—to avoid a potential criminal investigation or to be prosecuted for the underlying crime.
+Additionally, money laundering is used to make it difficult for federal law enforcement agencies to discover the real source of the income.

 Money Laundering Statutes

-After the passage of the Money Laundering Control Act of 1986, money laundering is a federal crime that can be punished with a substantial prison sentence.
+After the passage of the Money Laundering Control Act of 1986, money laundering became a federal crime punishable by a substantial prison sentence.
 This federal statute contains 18 U.S.C. § 1956 and 18 U.S.C. § 1957 Monetary Transactions in Property Derived from Specified Unlawful Activity.

-Under 18 U.S.C. § 1957, any person or business executive can commit money laundering when they knowingly engages or attempts to engage in a monetary transaction in criminally derived property of a value greater than $10,000.
+Under 18 U.S.C. § 1957, any person or business executive can commit money laundering when they knowingly engage in or attempt to engage in a monetary transaction with criminally derived property of a value greater than $10,000.

 Money Laundering Connection to Other Crimes